Timing belt

 3. Remove the front bumper.

-4. Remove both headlights.
+4. Remove both front headlights.

 7. Remove the radiator fan.